Skip to main content

 3 mentions Positive Neutral Negative

-• “Finally, we got a game that resembles the good old games (when they were funny and wanted to entertain, rather than just grabbing money from people).”
+• “Finally, we got a game that resembles the good-old games—funny and entertaining, rather than just grabbing money from people.”

 • “That was funny.”